Understanding Why Men Experience Baldness More Frequently

 What Is Androgenetic Alopecia?

-You may be more familiar with this term as “male-pattern” baldness.
+You might recognize this condition as “male-pattern” baldness.

-In the case of men, the hairline recedes to create that classic “M” shape.
-The hair also starts to thin at the crown of the head, and may eventually lead to partial or complete baldness.
+For men, it typically begins with the hairline receding, creating the well-known “M” shape.
+The hair also starts thinning at the crown, which can eventually lead to partial or total baldness.

-But androgenetic alopecia affects women too.
-In fact, this form of hair loss affects around 50 million men and 30 million women in the United States alone.
-Which brings us to the big question:
+However, androgenetic alopecia isn’t exclusive to men.
+This form of hair loss impacts both genders, with around 50 million men and 30 million women affected in the U.S. alone.
+So, what’s the big question?

 Then Why Do Men Go Bald More Than Woman?